pedrofranca2/Aluritter/README.md

 # Aluritter

- simple registration and login page providing access to a system for posting short texts.
+ Simple registration and login page providing access to a system for posting short texts.

-## Overview

-A brief overview of what your project is about.

 <details>
   <summary>🇺🇸 English Description (Click to expand)</summary>